 We are a specialty boutique mortgage firm based in Singapore that helps both Sinaporeans as well as Asian-based property investors with their financing options from banks in Singapore.
 In a recent article, I talked about how an investor should always take out a mortgage on an overseas property investment in the same currency as that in which the subject property is valued in.
 That is to circumvent the risk of a “margin call” or call to pay down on one’s outstanding mortgage due to unfavourable currency movements.
-Does this apply to investors of Australian properties as much as that of UK properties (the only two overseas market that we cover at the moment)?
+Does this apply to Australia property loans as much as that of London property loans (the only two overseas market that we cover at the moment)?

 Certainly it does in general but if you are Singapore-based investor with most of your income source in Sing dollar, you might be quite tempted to opt for a Sing dollar mortgage for speculative reasons.
 You see a lot depends on your view of the currency pair with AUD/SGD trading at near its historical lows (see chart from XE.com).
 Since the slowdown of the Chinese economic powerhouse from 2013, the pair has fallen steadily from a high of 1.30 to the current range of 1.05 range-bound.
 Even during the Great Recession of 2008 it went down to the 0.96 range which is not very far from where we are today.
 If you hold the view like some that China’s new 21stcentury fiscal policy of OBOR (One Belt One Road), which is a huge initiative to re-define and broaden the original silk road that links not just China to India, but now encompassing a region from China to Eastern Europe, Eastern Africa, Middle East as well as along the southern Maritime Silk Road to South Asia, is set to lead the next economic and commodities growth cycle, then Australia might become a beneficiary once again.
 And we might yet see AUD/SGD heading back to 1.30 level or higher as demand for resources go over the roof with infrastructural projects in the pipeline funded by the China-led AIIB (Asia Infrastractural Investment Bank) where many of the its members come from the 60 countries in the OBOR region.